aliyun/ros-templates/README.md

 # English
 This repository contains examples and best practices for building ROS templates.

+Welcome to access [ROS console](https://ros.console.aliyun.com), and to read [ROS document](https://www.alibabacloud.com/help/doc-detail/28852.htm) for more details.

 ## Application
 | No.   | Name           | Description                     | Links        |